 Erased maintains a good sense of humor which makes it fun to watch.
 For example, Satoru, in his young form, often speaks something out loud while thinking it which puts him into embarrassing or awkward situations.

 While Erased is a very enjoyable anime, it still is far from perfect.
 There are many things left untold, for example, the origin behind Satoru's ability 'Revival'.
 And it makes even lesser sense in the whole Erased world that Satoru is the only one having this ability.
 Infact this ability is the only thing which makes this anime a part of Supernatural genre.

 Many realistic and thought provoking philosophical themes are offered by this anime.
-For example, mother's love for his child, child's love for his mother, frustrated parent's abuse on their child, loneliness in youth age, bullies in school, human's tendency to run away from problems, human's tendency to help other's in need, parent's situation whey their child is in a permanent bed rest for years, and I can go on and on.
+For example, mother's love for her child, child's love for his mother, frustrated parent's abuse on their child, loneliness in youth age, bullies in school, human's tendency to run away from problems, human's tendency to help other's in need, parent's situation whey their child is in a permanent bed rest for years, and I can go on and on.